Skip to main content

 "Fix these words of mine in your hearts and minds; tie them as symbols on your hands and bind them on your foreheads." - Deuteronomy 11:18

 I can't not be a reader, but I don't have to let it consume me either.
 Meeting others online who love reading as much as I do is a tremendous blessing, but I have to be careful that it doesn't take over all of my other activities.
 At the same time, I can't think of a worthier way to spend time than by reading from and about God and worshipping Him through that action.
-Being a reader has shaped my Christian walk almost more than anything, and for that reason alone, I pray that I can keep making the time to read edifying books that point to Jesus alone.
+Being a reader has shaped my Christian walk almost more than anything, and for that reason alone, I pray that I can keep making the time to read edifying books that solely point to Jesus.
 The joy of being a Christian reader is that we will encounter the One who fully satisfies, while we continue to broaden our understanding of faith.

 Comments